 Companies can overcome these employee benefit engagement barriers.

-By leaning into the right employee-centered solutions, you can combat any benefit engagement barriers.
 To start the process, you need to understand what’s holding your workforce back: is it stigma, permission, or access?
 It might be a combination of all three.
 At a time when employee attraction, engagement, and retention are among the top organizational challenges, it’s vital to get the communication and delivery of employee benefits right — for your company’s approach to workforce wellbeing, in particular, can help you stand above the rest.